mavolin/hashets/README.md

 >
 > * 🧒 You want the easiest solution of all
 > * 🤏 Have small assets, or you don't mind if your application takes a few milliseconds longer to start
-> * 🕚 You know your assets at compile or runtime
+> * 🕚 You know your assets at runtime
 > * 🕵 You need cache busting during development and not just in production

 `hashets.WrapFS` simply wraps an `fs.FS`, calculates the hashes of all its files, and translates requests for hashed file names to their original names:

 Add a `static.go` to your `static` directory: